-Should I Cancel My LSAT Score?
+Should You Cancel Your LSAT Score?

 More than any other standardized test, the LSAT inspires a rash of cancellations every time it’s given.
 Before you cancel your scores, here are a few things you should consider: